thisisdg-zz/portfolio/cartridge/readme.md

 ## New Dependencies

 You need Laravel elixir and jquery 3.3.1 to proceed with this project.
+Also gulpfile is written to compile JS files, but watch server is not available.
+For SCSS compilation use npm run watch.